work-saddam/Reactjs/Chapter06-Exploring the world (useEffect)/Theory/Episode 06 - Theory.md

 ## In short:-
   -If no dependency array ==> useEffect() is called on every render.
-  -If dependency array was empty ==> useEffect() is called only on initial render(just once) -If dependency array have some element ==> useEffect() is called every time when that element update/change.
+  -If dependency array was empty ==> useEffect() is called only on initial render(just once) -If dependency array have some element ==> useEffect() is called on initial render and also every time when that element update/change.

 ## Q: What is `Optional Chaining`?